 Feeling betrayed by your partner can make it easy to assume you have no one, but that’s never true.
 There are people out there who care about your well-being and deserve your trust.

 Open up to your support system about how you’re feeling.
 That might include family members or a close friend.
-When you know you don’t have to go through this experience alone, it can make the weight of it seem less overwhelming.
+Knowing you don’t have to go through this experience alone can make the weight of it seem less overwhelming.

 Take Care of Yourself